 New Year’s Eve superstitions vary from state to state, country to country, and culture to culture.
 From the superstitions involving the “first footer” or first person to cross the threshold of your house after midnight, to not washing any article of clothing on New Year’s Day, superstitions can be quite unusual.
 However, there is one New Year’s superstition in Georgia that has held strong from the days of Sherman’s March through the state during the Civil War.
 By eating this particular dish on New Year’s Day, you’re in the running for a healthy dose of prosperity, luck, and happiness for the upcoming year.

-Is this a tradition that your family participates in?
-Share with us your stories!
-Or better yet, share with us how you prepare your black eyed peas 😉
+Is this one of the Georgia traditions your family participates in?
+Share your stories with us!
+Or better yet, share with us how you prepare your black eyed peas ;).